lappsgrid-incubator/Eager/Infrastructure.md

 session required    pam_limits.so
 ```

 Reboot the server so the changes take effect.
-Check if the limit has been changed or the *solr* user:
+Check if the limit has been changed for the *solr* user:

 ```bash
 su solr --shell /bin/bash --command "ulimit -n"
 ```

+#### Solr Configuration

+Since the Solr cloud is managed by a Zookeeper instance all we need to do is tell Solr the IP address of Zookeeper.

+1. Edit the file `/etc/default/solr.in.sh`
+1. Set `ZK_HOST="129.114.17.81:2181"`
+1. It is highly recommended to set the Java heap size to at least 20GB<br/>`SOLR_JAVA_MEM="-Xmx20G -Xmx20G"`
+1. Set `SOLR_HOST=<user>:<password>@<host>` where &lt;user> and &lt;password> are the admin username and password you set in the Solr admin panel.
+You **did** change the admin username and password *didn't you*?

+When `ZK_HOST` has been set Solr will automatically start up in Cloud mode.

 #### Create a collection

+Zookeeper will create the collection(s) for the Eager application.
+But there are times one may want to create a separate collection.

 Log in to one of the Solr nodes (does not matter which one)